simonmichael/hledger/hledger/hledger.m4.md

 ### Lot syntax

-A basis or lot can be described using "lot syntax". hledger supports two lot syntax styles:

-**hledger lot syntax** puts all basis fields inside braces, comma-separated (like Beancount):
+To record the basis, or to identify a particular lot, we use "cost basis annotations", AKA "lot syntax". hledger's lot syntax keeps all the parts inside braces, comma-separated (like Beancount):

     10 AAPL {2026-01-15, $50}
     10 AAPL {2026-01-15, "lot1", $50}
     10 AAPL {$50}
     10 AAPL {}

-All fields are optional, but when present they must be in date-label-cost order.
+All parts are optional, but when present they must be in date-label-cost order.
-Dates must be in YYYY-MM-DD format, and labels must be double-quoted.
+The date must be in YYYY-MM-DD format, and the label must be double-quoted.
-The cost is a single-commodity costless hledger amount.
+The cost is a single-commodity hledger [amount](#amounts).

 When an amount has both a basis and a transacted price, like `-10 AAPL {$50} @ $60`, the preferred order is to write {} before @.

-**Ledger lot syntax** uses separate annotations, in any order:
+hledger also can read Ledger-style lot syntax, in which the parts are written separately, in any order:

     10 AAPL {$50} [2026-01-15] (lot1)

-hledger accepts both styles on input.
-Print output uses consolidated style by default, or Ledger style with `-O ledger`.

 ## Balance assertions